Power BI Matrix Visual

 Things to Remember

-- Power BI matrix visual works like a pivot table.
+- Matrix visual works like a pivot table.

 - To view subtotals we need to add columns to respective fields and turn on the “Drill Down” option, you can tune on “Drill Up” to cancel this option.